polaris-slo-cloud/polaris-slo-framework/ts/libs/core/src/lib/metrics-query/README.md

 * `select(metricName, range: {start, end})` => `TimeSeries[]` with multiple samples for each time series that has this metric.
 * `filterOnLabel(filter)` (applies a filter on a label) => `TimeSeriesInstant[]` or `TimeSeries[]`, depending on input
 * `filterOnValue(filter)` (applies a filter on the value) => `TimeSeriesInstant[]` or `TimeSeries[]`, depending on input
+    * PromQL supports filtering only on `InstantVectors` and scalars, while Flux supports filtering on ranges as well.
+This gives us three options for supporting value filtering:
+        1. Support value filtering on both query types, allows the use of more query features when using a more powerful backend, like InfluxDB.
+But it requires us to throw an error when using value filters on a range query with the Prometheus backend.
+        2. Support value filtering only on TimeInstantQueries avoids throwing runtime errors, but limits our query API to the least common denominator.
+        3. Another option is to explicitly map the supported DBs in our MetricsSource to the interfaces that the DBs support.
+We would lose the DB-independent argument a little bit, because we explicitly list each supported DB and provide a slightly different interface for each.
+    * For now, we have chosen option 2.

 /////////////////// This part needs work!!!
 * group by => multiple range vectors